huilinghe19/Raspberry_Pi/README.md

        >>> make
        >>> sudo make install

-###  Version 4.3.3 is installed with the method from Lutz.
+###  Version 4.3.3 is installed with the following method from Lutz.
+Now this version is on the Raspi.

 #### Put the sources in dide17, mount it on raspberry pi and compile it.
 It saves the space of Raspi.